jarecoo/practice/notes.md

 ### Settle Down - Cultivate a Relaxed Attitude
 - “Pass through this brief patch of time in harmony with nature, and come to your final resting place gracefully, just as a ripened olive might drop, praising the earth that nourished it and grateful to the tree that gave it growth.” - Marcus Aurelius, Meditations, 4.48.2
 - “If a person wasn’t wanting something outside of their own control, why would they be stricken by anxiety?”
 Epictetus, Discourses, 2.13.1
+- “The tools and aims of our training are unaffected by the turbulence of the moment.
+Stop.
+Regain your composure.
+It’s waiting for you.”
+The Daily Stoic, p.68
 - Anxiety is just you wanting to control that which is outside your control.
 Stress is modern-day smoking.
 Unconditionally relax.
 - Things are fine.
 You’re ok.
 You’re not perfect.
 Learn to let things go.
 Holding on to negative emotions ruins your life.
 - Give yourself an unconditional break.
 Forgive yourself.
 Trust yourself.
 Trust your loved ones.
 Have compassion for yourself.